The wedding guide: how to pull off your outfit (1/4)

 watercolor wedding suit shirt tie blue

-For example: the white shirt provides ideal support for the tie which contains white, it then contrasts less.
+For example: the white shirt provides an ideal support for the tie which contains white, which then contrasts less.

 Example 2: